zalando/skipper/docs/plugins.md

     go build -buildmode=plugin -o example.so example.go

 There are some pitfalls:

-* packages which are shared between skipper and the plugin **must not** be in a `vendor/` directory, otherwise the plugin will fail to load
+* packages which are shared between skipper and the plugin **must not** be in a `vendor/` directory, otherwise the plugin will fail to load or in some cases give wrong results (e.g. an opentracing span cannot be found in the context even if it is present).
+This also means:
+  Do not vendor skipper in a plugin repo...
 * plugins must be rebuilt when skipper is rebuilt
+* do not attempt to rebuild a module and copy it over a loaded plugin, that will crash skipper immediately...

 ## Filter plugins